Table of Contents

 Primary method: Structured Data

-Google’s Price Drop Rich Result has been active in search results in the US for the longest out of the five types I’ll be covering.
+Google’s Price Drop Rich Result has been active in search results in the US for the longest out of the 8 types I’ll be covering.
 I’ve written about Price Drop in more detail in the past, which I would recommend reading up on.

 Price Drop is identifiable through the word “typically” being included in the snippet within brackets.
 This is to show what the price of the product has been historically (another word for the “normal” price).